Dre Campbell Farm

 4. Bonide Liquid Copper Fungicide

-This ready-for-use copper soap spray kills rust on plants.
 It is also safe to use in your organic garden.
-However, use it according to the packaging instructions.
+However, use it as directed on the packaging.

-Spray under and on the upper surfaces of leaves and stems.
-Repeat every 7 to 10 days or so, depending on the degree of infection.
-This product works well for cedar apple rust and coffee rust.
+Spray the undersides and upper surfaces of leaves and stems.
+Repeat every 7 to 10 days or as needed, depending on the severity of the infection.

 5. Bonide Sulfur Plant Fungicide